zilishen/documentation/content/nginx-one/how-to/add-instances.md

 1. Start the NGINX Agent by running the Docker image.
 This action creates an NGINX Agent configuration file name **nginx-agent.conf** in the **etc/nginx-agent** directory inside the container.

     ``` bash
-    docker run <nginx-image-with-nginx-agent>
+    docker run -d <nginx-image-with-nginx-agent>
     ```

     - `<nginx-image-with-nginx-agent>`: Enter the name of the Docker image that has the NGINX Agent.

-1. Within the Docker container, update the **/etc/nginx-agent/nginx-agent.conf** file by adding or updating the following settings:
+2. Within the Docker container, update the **/etc/nginx-agent/nginx-agent.conf** file by adding or updating the following settings:

     ```yaml
     server: